AlejandroGomezFrieiro/alejandrogomezfrieiro.github.io/content/aboutme.md

 # Likes
 I have played videogames since I was but a child, and I do not plan to stop.
 However, it is true that I have less time to do it.
 The genre I play the most are JRPG.
 Some notable mentions: Kingdom Hearts, Final Fantasy, Trails/Kiseki series.

 Music is a passion of mine as well.
 I (badly) play guitar and love rock and metal music, in particular progressive and lots of projects coming from Japan.
 But I tend to listen to other genres depending on my mood.
 Some people might consider me a Laurant, since I love [Sound Horizon](https://en.m.wikipedia.org/wiki/Sound_Horizon), ans I think Revo, the composer, is one of the greatest artistic genious of our generation.
-Other bands I love in no order: Galneryus, Camellia, Azure, Nanatsukaze, Wintersun, Ne Obliviscaris, Lorna Shore, Imperial Circus Dead Decadence, AliA, Valhalore, DECO*27...
+Other bands I love in no order: Galneryus, Camellia, Azure, Nanatsukaze, Wintersun, Ne Obliviscaris, Lorna Shore, Imperial Circus Dead Decadence, AliA, Valhalore, DECO*27, Unlucky Morpheus, Versailles...

 Avid fantasy reader, although I am attempting to branch out a bit.
+Really enjoying Brandon Sanderson's Cosmere universe.

 # Tools I use